Coronavirus in New York

 More information about coronavirus in New York

 If you are in New York and you have questions about the coronavirus, call 311 from a landline.
 This is the general information number for the city of New York.
 Do you feel sick or are you worried about certain symptoms?
 Then contact a local doctor.
 Your hotel can help you with this.
-If you need to take a COVID-19 test in New York, you can do this at dozens of places in the city.
+If you need to take a COVID-19 test in New York, you can do this at several places in the city.

 Do I need to get a corona test for New York?